Q: Is that your real hair color?

 Q: Why does it take SO LONG for your books to come out?

 A: Trust me, nobody would be happier than me if I could write flawless first drafts, turn them in, and magically have them on the shelves a month later.
 But in reality, a lot has to happen behind the scenes before a book is ready for publication—rounds and rounds of edits and proofreading, layout, cover design, sales and marketing, and all kinds of other stuff I don’t even know about/understand.
-But I promise I’m always working on new stuff!
+But I promise I’m always working hard on new things for you to read!

 Q: Where do you get your ideas?